 thus apart from the “works of the Law.”
 Therefore, he became the father

-of all those who are “from faith” circumcised or not.
+of all those “from faith,” circumcised, or not.

 The

-true “children of Abraham” are men and women who have the “faith of
+true “children of Abraham” are men with the “faith of Jesus.”

-Jesus.”
-Neither circumcision nor ethnicity has any bearing on inclusion in
+Neither circumcision nor ethnicity has any bearing on inclusion in the covenant

-the intended purpose of the Law, it was not given to justify individuals before
+requirement of the Torah.
+The Law was not given to justify individuals before

 The

-promise is to Abraham and to “his seed,” which includes all those who
+promise is to Abraham and to “his seed,” which includes all who

-he believed the One “who causes the dead to live,” God appointed Abraham
+One “who causes the dead to live,” God appointed Abraham as the “father

-the “father of many nations.”
-Paul applies this to Abraham’s belief that
+of many nations.”
+Paul applies the idea of resurrection to Abraham’s belief

-links the inheritance to the future resurrection.
-The record of Abraham’s
+doing this, he links the inheritance to the future bodily resurrection of the

 FUTURE ASPECTS